-The April 2009 minutes-which summarize but are by no means a transcript of the two-day meeting-run to 85 pages and are attached to this report.
-I have not attempted to summarize in this report the extensive discussions and many drafting decisions detailed in the minutes.
+The Reporter prepared a memorandum to the Advisory Committee that analyzed in detail the public comments, the Style Subcommittee's decisions, and every issue that had been raised by anyone.
+At the April 2010 meeting, the Advisory Committee considered the public comments and addressed every issue.
+The draft minutes-which summarize but are by no means a transcript of the two-day meeting-run to 127 pages and are attached to this report.
+I have not attempted to summarize in this report the extensive discussions and many decisions recounted in the minutes.